AMWA-TV/bcp-002-02/docs/Overview.md

 - Product
 - Instance Identifier

-The combination of Manufacturer, Product and Instance Identifier MUST be unique withing the IS-04 discovery context.
+The combination of Manufacturer, Product and Instance Identifier MUST be unique within the IS-04 discovery context.

 > TODO: define "discovery context or propose a different term".